 Maybe you disciplined with wisdom, carefully avoiding that line between punishment and correction.

 You stayed on top of all the housework and didn’t wait until the last minute to decide what to cook for dinner.
 You executed carefully planned school lessons, complimented by Pinterest worthy crafts.

 And you were ready to redirect your children with creative, structured activities when they started bouncing off the walls, instead of putting on a movie or letting them play video games.

 Yeah, this week was not one of those weeks for me.

 I felt perpetually behind from day 1, in everything from laundry and dishes to lesson planning and keeping up with writing.
 This, despite having my color coded planner all ready to go and an intention to be super organized.

 Then I reacted in frustration when my kids struggled with something or spoke disrespectfully.
-For the life of me, I just couldn’t seem to form a lot of coherent thoughts or make the points I wanted to when teaching them.
+For the life of me, I just couldn’t seem to make the points I wanted to when teaching them.

 I was sure I was failing my family in every possible way this week.